-Just four days after arriving in the Salt Lake valley following an arduous trek across the Great Plains, Mormon pioneers designated the location where they would build their church's first temple in this valley.
+Just four days after arriving in the Salt Lake valley following an arduous trek across the Great Plains, early church pioneers designated the location where they would build their church's first temple in this valley.
 Although the Salt Lake Temple took 40 years to complete once ground was broken, the area surrounding the temple became the center of the city, due to activity at the tabernacle and ongoing construction on the temple.
 Salt Lake's gridded street system places Temple Square as its origin; each address is an indication of how many blocks north, south, east or west an that address lies from Temple Square.

 Temple Square originally referred to the single square block on which the temple stood, but today it refers to a 35-acre area, including the original block in which with the temple, tabernacle, assembly hall, and visitors centers are located; the city block to the east—the site of several historic residences, the Joseph Smith Memorial Building, and the Relief Society Building and Church Office Building; and areas to the north and west where the Museum of Church History and Art, the Family History Library, and the Conference Center are located.
 In 2001, the original Temple Square block was connected to the block due east by a pedestrian plaza that includes a reflecting pool.

 Both the Salt Lake Temple and Conference Center are constructed of quartz monzonite (which looks like granite) sourced from Little Cottonwood Canyon, located 20 miles away.
 Originally, it took four days for each one of the quartz monzonite blocks to make the journey from the canyon, transported by teams of oxen.
 When the Transcontinental Railroad was completed in 1869, travel from Little Cottonwood Canyon to Temple Square became much quicker, as the blocks were transported by rail.
 The walls of the temple, built of those quartz monzonite blocks, measure nine feet thick at the base and six feet thick at the top.